-Coupled with this is individuals' need to be able to provide for themselves.
+Coupled with this, is the individual's need to be able to provide for themselves.
 In this regard, the Directorate is involved in job creation and skills development initiatives such as the Expanded Public Works Programme (EPWP), where local labour is employed for human settlements projects.
-Another means of self-help is provided through the People's Housing Process (PHP), where communities are encouraged to build, or organise the building of, their own homes.
+Another means of self-help is provided through the People's Housing Process (PHP), where communities are encouraged to build, or organise the building of their own homes.